DBdirtbags/Questions-Answers/README.md

 ## Installation
 ### Local Machine:
-Pre-requisites: Have MongoDB installed ono your computer
+Pre-requisites: Have MongoDB and Docker installed ono your computer
 1) After cloning the repo locally, `npm install`
-2)
+2) From the main project directory, `docker-compose up`

 ## How to use?
 If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project.